cdot/CBOR/README.md

 There are several CBOR implementations available from npm and github.
-This is not intended to replace them, it was written when experiments with the existing solutions failed, due either to complexity, functionality, or poor documentaion.
+This is not intended to replace them, it was written when experiments with the existing solutions failed, due to complexity, functionality, bugs, or poor documentation.

 This implementation doesn't claim to be the best; it is intended to write and read complex ES6+ Javascript structures with small output, be